 - E for elevation: Does it have a raised or bumpy surface?

 If you answered yes to any of these questions about an existing mole — or if you notice a new mole, or one that’s started to itch or bleed — see your doctor right away.
-The most common places for melanoma to occur are on the trunk, head, and neck for boys, and the lower legs for girls.
+Melanoma most commonly appears on the trunk, head, and neck for boys, and the lower legs for girls.

-If a melanoma is suspected, the doctor will perform a biopsy by removing all or part of the mole and examining its cells under a microscope.
-Not only can a biopsy tell if the cells are cancerous, it can also be used to tell how deeply it has penetrated the skin and can predict its risk of spreading.
+If melanoma is suspected, the doctor will do a biopsy by removing all or part of the mole and examining its cells under a microscope.
+A biopsy not only shows if the cells are cancerous, but also shows how deeply they’ve penetrated the skin and can predict the risk of spreading.
 Knowing these details will help the doctor map out a treatment plan.

-Once doctors confirm melanoma, treatment depends on how big and deep the lesion is, what part of the body it’s on, and whether it has spread to other parts of the body.
-The process of determining this information is called staging.
-Although staging is a complicated procedure that involves both physical exams and lab tests, the basic premise is that the lower the stage, the better the prognosis.
+Once a doctor confirms melanoma, treatment depends on how big and deep the lesion is, what part of the body it’s on, and whether the cancer has spread to other parts of the body.
+This process is called staging.
+Although staging is a complicated procedure that involves both physical exams and lab tests, the basic idea is that the lower the stage, the better the chance of recovery.

-Treatment for melanoma typically includes surgery to remove the lesion, and possibly radiation (high-energy X-rays that are directed at tumors) or chemotherapy (cancer-fighting drugs) if doctors suspect that cells may have traveled to other areas of the body.
+Treatment for melanoma usually includes surgery to remove the lesion and, possibly, radiation (high-energy X-rays that are directed at tumors) or chemotherapy (cancer-fighting drugs) if the doctor suspects that cancerous cells may have traveled to other areas of the body.

-Immunotherapy (also known as biologic therapy) — in which doctors stimulate the body’s own immune system to fight cancer cells — may also be used alongside these other treatments.
+Immunotherapy (also known as biologic therapy) — in which doctors stimulate the body’s own immune system to fight cancer cells — also may be used along with these other treatments.

 Although you can’t control how fair their skin is or whether they have a relative with cancerous moles, you can lower your kids’ risk of developing melanoma.
-The most important is to limit sun exposure by:
+The most important way is to limit sun exposure.

 - avoiding the strongest sun of the day — between 10 a.m. and 4 p.m.

-- encouraging kids to wear a wide-brimmed hat and long, loose cotton clothing, especially if they tend to burn easily
+- encouraging kids to wear wide-brimmed hats and long, loose cotton clothing, especially if they tend to burn easily

 - making sure your teen understands the dangers of tanning salons